bbj3/bbj3.github.io/_posts/2020-07-23-Diversity-Maximization.md

     return P
 ```

-#### Let's start off by generating a set of random points on the unit circle - let's call this set V.
+Let's start off by generating a set of random points on the unit circle - this is corresponds to the set $V$ above.

 ```python